 - Really: Specify your software

 - It really is important!
 Some people think it looks efficient to consolidate some of their skill groups into terms like “database management” or “security.”
-But in the end, it winds up flattening down a set of abilities that would look much richer broken down into specialties!
+But in the end, it winds up flattening down a set of consulting abilities that would look much richer broken down into specialties!